Why do we collect, use, hold and share your personal information?

 How can you lodge a privacy-related complaint, and how will the complaint be handled at our practice?

 We take complaints and concerns regarding privacy seriously.
-Requests should be made as soon as possible from the date when the breach was suspected to have occurred.
 You should express any privacy concerns you may have in writing to:

 G33 Gold Coast campus